Low$_2$ computably enumerable sets have hyperhypersimple supersets: Atomless supersets

 \subsection{Construction}

 We start with $H_0 =\emptyset$ and no ball on the machine.

 At stage~$s$ we operate according to the first case that applies.

 \begin{sublemma} \item There is a ball on the machine which is pullable by some $(\beta,\rho)$.
-For each such ball~$x$, let~$\beta$ be the strongest such ($\rho$ will be unique for $(x,\beta)$).
-We move $x$ to reside at~$\beta$ at stage $s+1$, and we set $x$'s label at stage $s+1$ to be~$\rho$.\footnote{It is possible that $x$'s label at stage~$s$ was an extension of~$\rho$, if~$x$ resided to the right of~$\beta$; or that $x$'s label was $\rho^-$, when~$\beta$ is the child of a child splitting node.}
+For each such ball~$x$, let~$\beta$ be the $\le$-least such.
+We move $x$ to reside at~$\beta$ at stage $s+1$, and we set $x$'s label at stage $s+1$ to be~$\rho$.